One of my big goals is to help makers + shop owners get some time back so you can do more of the things you love.

 … Do you see where I’m headed here?

 How might that play out with affiliate marketing?
 Glad you asked!

 1 | Create a vendor resource list

 For example, did you know Etsy has an affiliate program?
-While you can’t direct people to your shop with an affiliate link and earn money on purchases from your own shop, if you love to support other makers and Etsy shops, you could create a few product or shop round ups that are relevant to your brand/customer and share on your blog or send out via email once a quarter!
+If you love to support other makers and Etsy shops, you could create a few product or shop round ups that are relevant to your brand/customer and share on your blog or send out via email once a quarter!

 You can sign up for Etsy’s program here: Join Etsy’s Affiliate Program with Awin